-While reading Joseph Campbell, I was reminded that Yoga – and its core practice, meditation – are pathways to bliss.
+While reading Joseph Campbell, I was reminded that these deeply transformational practices of Yoga, especially the core practice, meditation, are pathways to bliss.
 In Campbell’s words, hell is our own “egoic obstructions.”

-In Yoga we dissolve the veils and egoic obstructions that prevent us from being free, from knowing and being our truest Self.
-That Self is sat, being that is eternal, cit, pure consciousness and ananda, bliss.
+In Yoga we dissolve the egoic obstructions that prevent us from being free, from knowing and being our truest Self.
+That Self is sat, being that is eternal, cit, pure consciousness, and ananda, bliss.

 For those who regard “bliss” as aspirational rather than real, note that one definition of bliss is “utter contentment” and that resting your mind where it finds contentment is a recommended practice.